-The second Bosque Tour de Norway will be held on May 18, 2013.
+The seventh Bosque Tour de Norway will be held on May 19, 2018.
 The start/finish line will be at Clifton High School.
 We will have 4 routes to choose from 20, 40, 60 and 80 miles.
 Each will allow you to enjoy the beauty of the top of Texas hill country and be riding through the historical Norse community.

 The Norwegian settlement began here in 1854, the same year the county was founded, and was led by Ole Canuteson and included Cleng Peerson, “The Father of Norwegian Immigration to America.”
 Thousands of Norwegian immigrants, some coming directly from Norway and others from northern states, would eventually settle between Clifton and Cranfills Gap by century’s end.
 The Norwegian influence in the area is still very evident today, including Our Savior’s Lutheran Church, site of our first rest stop, and St. Olaf Kirke, or as it is better-known, The Old Rock Church.